 They usually do not have to wait for long.

-Inevitably, one of us will always say something stupid, like how we skipped church that week – then they snarl and pounce.
+Inevitably, one of us will always say something stupid, like how we skipped church that week – that is when they snarl and pounce.

 “Say, would you like to see some old photos?” my mother will ask her grandchildren.